 - Qualify and score leads

 - Send content

 Plus, once users have your WhatsApp number, you can target them via WhatsApp Stories as well.

 Now that you have a sense of how WhatsApp chatbots can be used to capture leads and increase sales, it’s time to develop your first WhatsApp lead generation & sales chatbot.

 While building bots with Landbot platform is as easy as it gets, WhatsApp takes safety and privacy seriously.
 Hence, before you get to dive into WhatsApp marketing, you will need to pass WhatsApp’s thorough vetting process.

 So, what needs to be done?

-- Get in touch with our sales team & purchase Landbot Business Plan;
+- Get in touch with our sales team to apply for the WhatsApp Business API

 - Meet your personal Customer Success Manager who will assist you throughout the WhatsApp verification process.